alpozcan/stox/README.md

 ## Predictions and Performance Metrics

 A table of per-ticker prediction results will be printed at the end.
-The results are sorted based on 'potential', where a high value of this metric can be interpreted as a BUY, and a low, negive value as a SELL signal.
+The results are sorted based on 'potential', where a high value of this metric can be interpreted as a BUY, and a low, negative value as a SELL signal.

 [Here's a results example](https://github.com/alpozcan/stox/blob/master/results/2019-12-23-12-30-19.csv) that was produced using `--resample 'W-THU'`.

 Result Attributes:

-* `predicted_at` : The most recent sample of data for the ticker that was used for prediction.
+* `predicted_at` : The date stamp of the most recent sample of data for the ticker that was used for prediction.

 * `prediction` : The predicted percentage change for the ticker code.